SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Try providing an explicit type that doesn’t match the variable’s initial value.
    What error do you get?

-..
-TODO Discuss the fact that the type of a literal is determined by the context in which it is used.

 Values are never implicitly converted to another type.
 If you need to convert a value to a different type,